 Even though our power infrastructure improves, there are still unexpected power outages. due to many factors, including the unpredictable force of mother nature.
 The chart below illustrates how weather-related power outages have doubled over 10-years.
 Unexpected power outages cause spoilage of produce.
 Not to mention possible legal liability.

 The AKCP environmental monitoring system can include power monitoring sensors.
 AC Voltage sensors give basic information on the status of AC power in your facilities.
 With dry contact and relay outputs, generators are automatically started.

 Remote Access 24/7

 Hourly checking of temperature and humidity is recommended to maintain a consistent and optimal environment for food storage warehouse.
 This should take place every day, including weekends and holidays.
 A monitoring system will always be working.
 Remote access displays sensor data and graphs, putting you always in control.
 Exported Graphs provides an audited trail of environmental conditions.

 AKCP sensorProbe+ and LoRa Gateways all include advanced sensor data graphing.
 Create custom reports based on each sensor, or time period.

 Centralized Remote Site Management Software

 The heart of any monitoring system is management software.
 A food storage warehouse can contain many sensors.
 These are monitored and managed from a single user interface.
 With AKCPro Server generates sensor data reports on the fly.
-Automated reports can are mailed out on a scheduled basis.
+Automated reports can be mailed out on a scheduled basis.

-Multiple food warehouses spread over a wide geographic need monitoring from a central office. or even from your home location, the AKCPro Server is the ideal choice.
+Multiple food storage warehouses spread over a wide geographic need monitoring from a central office. or even from your home location, the AKCPro Server is the ideal choice.
 AKCP base units at remote sites communicate via a GSM modem and secure VPN connection.